-16. Methods for collection of data on completion, placement, and licensure exam pass rates YES 17.
-Information collected from completers and employers of completers that is focused on program effectiveness YES 18.
-Methods for surveying completers and employers of completers to assess the level of satisfaction with the education that was received.
+16. Information collected from completers and employers of completers that is focused on program effectiveness

+17. Methods for surveying completers and employers of completers to assess the level of satisfaction with the education that was received.
+YES 18.
+The program outcomes follow-up plan is reviewed annually by the faculty and administration (and revised as necessary).
 YES 19.
-The program outcomes follow-up plan is reviewed annually by the faculty and administration (and revised as necessary).
+Program outcomes follow-up information is used to evaluate and improve the quality of program outcomes.
 YES 20.
-Program outcomes follow-up information is used to evaluate and improve the quality of program outcomes.
-YES 21.
 Follow-up information is made available at least on an annual basis to instructional personnel and administrative staff.
 YES

-Standard FOUR Strategic Planning Otalidald I OOK Otiatogio 1 141111111
+Standard FOUR Strategic Planning

 1. The institution has a written strategic plan.
 [See Section VII.
 Definitions - Plan.]
 YES The institution's written strategic plan includes, at a minimum, the following components: 2.
 The mission of the institution YES 3.
 The vision of the institution YES 4.
-Objectives for a minimum period of three years; YES 5.
+Objectives for a minimum period of three years (updated annually) YES 5.
 Strategies for achieving the objectives; YES 6.
 Current and projected financial resources that provide a basis for initiatives specified in the strategic plan YES 7.
 Strategies for evaluating progress toward achieving the objectives.
 YES 8.
-The faculty, administration, and institutional advisory committee annually review the strategic plan (and revise as necessary).
-YES 9.
-The institution annually evaluates and documents the results of the evaluation of progress toward achieving the objectives defined in the strategic plan.
-YES
+The faculty, administration, and institutional advisory committee annually review the strategic plan and the institution's progress toward meeting its stated objectives (and revise as pecessary) YES the institution's progress toward meeting its stated objectives (and revise as necessary).